 As you would expect, there is Bluetooth app control, a USB charging port (3A!) and a water drain plug.
 Much like Engel, there is a 3 year warranty on the fridge and a 5 year warranty on the compressor.

 My only gripe is the short 1.2m power cables.
 They should include some longer ones, as these will be too short for some setups.
 The myCOOLMAN fridges are also fairly expensive, but that is to be expected when you consider the quality that you are getting.

 Check out this myCOOLMAN fridge review for the full details!

 Adventure Kings produce entry level camping gear that is good for people that are on a budget or just getting started.
 Their portable camping fridge range is no exception.

 Their units get the job done most of the time, although the build quality is noticeably poorer on these units than the other brands mentioned in this list.

 The insulation on the body and the lid feels thin, with the top of the lid itself feeling quite cool while the fridge is in use.
 The seal on the lid is also quite thin and this no doubt contributes to heat leaking into the unit.

-There also aren’t any extra features like app control or USB charging.
-They are covered by a 2 year warranty, although the Kings customer service is quite poor by many accounts.
+They are covered by a 5 year warranty, which does seem good on the surface, although the Kings customer service is quite poor by many accounts.
 The warranty claim process seems to be very slow and tedious, sometimes stretching out over many months.